oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 - Yuggoth: Amazing rewards with middle of the road penalties.
 However you need to be well prepared to attempt it which keeps it out of S
 - Grazed writings: a very easy elder with few penalties.
 However less good peripheral rewards than the dreamlands
 - Sudden Attack: Relatively easy, good rewards

+S-tier
+- Another time
+- Up on the roof
+- Great hall of Celeano

+A-tier

 ### Worst cards